- The anaconda is shorter, thicker, and heavier than the python, but they are both ambush predators that constrict their enemies.

 – Bites and holds prey while coiling around them and constricting.

-What Are Key Differences Between Python and Anaconda?
+What Are the Key Differences Between Python and Anaconda?

 The anaconda is shorter, thicker, and heavier than the python, but they are both ambush predators that constrict their enemies.
 There are other more subtle differences, such as how the anaconda’s eye placement is slightly higher on its head to allow it to skim the water while swimming.
 The primary difference between the two is that the anaconda is much stronger.
 In fact, that key difference will be a deciding factor in the fight.

-The Key Factors in a Fight Between a Python and as Anaconda
+The Key Factors in a Fight Between a Python and an Anaconda

 Determining which of these snakes would come away victorious from a fight requires a fair amount of insight into each creature.
 We have determined that seven points of data are vital to choosing a victor in this case.